MirandaFrudd/multi-class-program-test/diary_program.md

     end

     def add_task(task)
-        # adds an instance of task
+        # adds an instance of Task
     end

     def all_tasks